Dining on the Ocean Floor

 Burntcoat Head Park

-Nova Scotia Wild Edibles Tour
+A Warm Welcome & Wild Edibles Tour

-Shore Boil
+Shore Boil Luncheon

 Guided Tour of the Ocean Floor

-Three-Course Dinner
+Three-Course Dinner on the Ocean Floor

 Celebration Plate

 The Celebration Plate was our first course showcasing a selection of fine Nova Scotia cheeses, charcuterie, locally made pickles, and artisanal crackers.
 Sean paired his fresh and crisp Avondale Sky Winery Lady Slipper Rose with notes of cherry, strawberry, and raspberry with cinnamon spice, and apple blossom.
-Cameron, of Schoolhouse Brewery paired his Vice Principal IPA - a hybrid that bridges the gap between the modern hop and traditional sweet malt foundation.
+Cameron, of Schoolhouse Brewery paired his Vice Principal IPAβa hybrid that bridges the gap between the modern hop and traditional sweet malt foundation.

 High Tide, Low Tide

 High Tide, Low Tide: our surf and turf course came with a beautiful cut of local, pasture-raised beef, butter-poached Nova Scotia lobster tail and succotash with organic vegetables.
-Sean paired his Avondale Sky dry, medium-bodied oaked NOTORIOUS R.E.D. and Cameron, of Schoolhouse Brewery paired his Scotian Export - their adaptation of an amazing Irish Red.
-The Vice Principal was also recommended again with the ‘surf’ portion of this course.
+Sean paired his Avondale Sky dry, medium-bodied oaked NOTORIOUS R.E.D. and Cameron, of Schoolhouse Brewery paired his Scotian Exportβtheir adaptation of an amazing Irish Red.
+The Vice Principal was also recommended again with the βsurfβ portion of this course.

 Sun and Moon

 Sun and Moon was our third course and it was a decadent serving of fresh local berries, lavender phyllo and Grand Marnier mascarpone cream.
-To complement this scrumptious dessert, Sean debuted his Avondale Sky’s Drops of Amber - a semi-sweet exclusive wine with cotton candy and strawberry notes.
+To complement this scrumptious dessert, Sean debuted his Avondale Skyβs Drops of Amberβa semi-sweet exclusive wine with cotton candy and strawberry notes.

 World Class Bucket List

-All at once you glance up to see the ocean is much closer than it was earlier on the tidal tour.
-Years ago, we were told, it was cut much closer at the end - with the water coming within mere feet of the dining table.
-There are some great stories of the staff scurrying to beat the tide, and guests rushing up the stone steps, but I will let your event guides and servers share their harrowing tales at your Dining on the Ocean Floor experience so as not to spoil the fun.
-Each guest I spoke to at our experience had an amazing time.
-We lived in the moment, treasured every second, and we all agreed that Dining on the Ocean Floor is a must do and a world-class bucket list experience.
-In 2024, you will now also enjoy a campfire with Mi'qmak story telling with an elder.
+Years ago, we were told, it was cut much closer at the endβwith the water coming within mere feet of the dining table.
+There are some great stories of the staff scurrying to beat the tide, and guests rushing up the stone steps, but I will let your event guides and servers share their harrowing tales experience so as not to spoil the fun.

 Food Fantastique